Jim Street's Kookie’s Kar hot rod sells for $440,000!

 It was found tucked away within the storage facilities of the late Jim Street, as he was best known – actually customiser Jim Skonzakes, creator (with George Barris) of the famous Golden Sahara II custom car.
 Jim passed away in December 2017, and his cars are gradually emerging to be sold off by Mecum Auctions.

 Kookie’s Kar remains intact, and still wearing its final iteration of customisation.
-It will be offered for sale at no reserve on May 15-19 at Mecum’s 31st Original Spring Classic at the Indiana State Fairgrounds in Indianapolis, USA.
+It was offered for sale at no reserve at the May 15-19 at Mecum’s 31st Original Spring Classic at the Indiana State Fairgrounds in Indianapolis, USA.

 For more information on the sale, visit the Mecum Auctions website.